Moving to Mexico in 5 Steps

 2. Can You Afford A Move to Mexico?

 Mexico is famous for its affordable living.
-However, the cost of living in Mexico can vary depending on your lifestyle.
-Make a budget to understand how much you will need to live comfortably.
+However, the cost of living and moving to Mexico can vary depending on your lifestyle.
+Make a budget to understand how much you will need to live comfortably, and consider reviewing a detailed breakdown of the cost of living in Mexico and how to live on less.
+It’s also important to understand currency exchange and manage your finances in Mexican pesos when opening a bank account or making everyday purchases.
 Here are some cost-of-living comparisons from real people to help you.

 Consider the following items: